Ethiopia.. Land of Mystery (Historic Route and Timket Festival)

 Drive to Simien Mountains National Park (285km)

+After an early breakfast, you will attend the morning service to witness prayers, chanting, a procession and priests blessing the congregation with holy water.
 Drive to the Simien Mountains National Park, registered under UNESCO world heritage for the protection of the endemic flora and fauna such as the Abyssinian Wild Rose, Giant Lobelia, Walya Ibex, Gelada Baboons and Lammergeyer.
 Along the route, you will cross the Tekeze Valley and pass through the foothills of mountains.
 The Simien Mountains make Ethiopia to be the “roof of Africa” with its highest peak Ras Dashen (4.620 m).
 Arrive at Debark, headquarter of the national park, late in the afternoon and transfer to the Simien Park Hotel for dinner and overnight.
 (B,L,D)

 Tuesday, Jan 21